gwozt/javascript-games/README.md

-# snake
+# Games written in javascript
-snake-game written in plain javascript
+tetris and snake written in javascript